-At the car accident scene, the police are called, and they decide to call an ambulance for Ashley.
+A police officer arrives at the car accident scene, and decides to call an ambulance for Ashley.

 First off, Ashley needs to be aware of North Carolina's statute of limitations, which is a law that sets a deadline for filing a lawsuit.

-In North Carolina, the statute of limitations for car accidents is three years.
-This means, if you were involved in a car accident as a driver, passenger, or pedestrian, you have three years from the date of the accident to file a lawsuit in the state's courts.
+In North Carolina, the statute of limitations for car accident injury lawsuits is three years.
+This means, if you were injured in a car accident as a driver, passenger, or pedestrian, you have three years from the date of the accident to file a lawsuit in the state's courts.

 If you don't file a lawsuit within the time period set by the statute of limitations, you will probably lose your legal right to file it at all.
 Don't wait until the last minute.
-If you can't settle your case well before the statute of limitations expires, it may be time to contact an North Carolina car accident lawyer.
+If you can't negotiate a car accident settlement well before the statute of limitations deadline expires, it may be time to contact an North Carolina car accident lawyer.

 Ashley needs to keep in mind that North Carolina has a very strict rule regarding what an injured person can recover in court if they are found to be partially at fault for causing a car accident.